RangaRaja-R/project-manager/README.md

 # project manager
 ## features:
-- daily task scheduling
+- personal task scheduling
 - projects with tasks inside it
-- seperate tasks
 - notes
+v2
+- chatting among team members
+- file sharing
 ## Front end (ReactJS)
 not done
 - plan pages
 - design
 - features
+prime color options
+-#9361A7
+ -with white - #53355F
+ -with black - #C5AACF
+### Pages
+- sign in
+- sign up
+- home(should say something about project with nav bar)
+- navbar
+ - name of app on left
+ - name of user on right(sign buttons if not logged in)
+- Note(in side, like menu bar)
+- Tasks(in seperate side-bar as my tasks, like vs-code explorer)
+- list of all project
+- project home
+- has task list, members(if group)
 ## Back end (Django REST)
 not done
-- apis
-- user login system
-- security
+- apis(80%)
 - database(cloud)
 - deployment
+done
+- user login system
+- security(JWT authentication)

 ### models
 **User:**
 - Tasks